• Skip to primary navigation

 spiral ham, bottle of millers mustard, ground nutmeg, ground cloves and maple syrup in white dishes

-• Glaze - The glaze combines the heat of Banana Pepper Sauce and warm spices like cinnamon and cloves, with the sweetness of maple syrup.
+• Glaze - The glaze combines the heat of banana pepper sauce and warm spices like cinnamon and cloves, with the sweetness of maple syrup.
 For a unique twist, try adding a splash of orange juice or Dijon mustard.

 spiral ham in a gray rectangular baking dish and the dish and ham covered in foil